De

 Caitlin Lonegan is an American artist working out of LA.
 Her abstract paintings illustrate her observations about light, movement, space and time.
 Every brushstroke is positioned carefully, having been thought out in earlier drawings.
 These are stand-alone works, too, and are being developed along with the paintings.
-During her working process, Lonegan uses a whole range of colors, including metallic pigments, to create pictures whose surfaces change along with the different positions the viewer might take.
+During her working process, Lonegan uses a whole range of colours, including metallic pigments, to create pictures whose surfaces change along with the different positions the viewer might take.

 How did you get into painting?

 I had a couple of revelatory moments in College.
 I did my undergraduate at Yale University in Connecticut, where I studied Applied Physics and Art.
-During an assignment about local colors, I took a picture of a Cézanne still life I loved and decided to focus on his brushstrokes.
+During an assignment about local colours, I took a picture of a Cézanne still life I loved and decided to focus on his brushstrokes.
 I expanded each of his brushstrokes so that they were the same size to fill up a grid.
 As I was doing it, the structure and depth of that image came to life – it blew my mind.

 You were studying in the Physics department at the time?